2ion/dwm/README.md

-_The rinne (輪廻) branch tracks the dwm configration for my TPx240._
+* The tpx240 branch tracks the dwm configration for my TPx240.

-_The master branch tracks the dwm configuration for my TPx121e._
+* The tpx121e branch tracks the dwm configuration for my TPx121e.
+* master tracks dwm upstream

 ## README